ondrejsika/ondrejsika.com/flat-sharing/index.md

 I'm glad to host you.

 The house is easy to find.
-Its near to metro station __Invalidovna__, yellow line __B__.
+It's near to metro station __Invalidovna__, yellow line __B__.
 When you exit the station, turn right and you'll see the large white building called __Residence Expo__.
 Flat has number 818, 8th floor near elevator.
+Door has no number, flat number is on the mirror.
+The door with number is to chamber.

 Address: